sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/index.md

 Make sure you fill out all the required fields and make sure it is a valid phone number (you can check [here](https://libphonenumber.appspot.com/) ).
 Also make sure to use your company email address.
 Otherwise the approval might fail.
-If you do not receive an email within 24h (manual approval required), please contact Sebastian.Neubauer@blueyonder.com
+If you do not receive an email within 24h (manual approval required), please contact Sebastian.Neubauer@[Blue Yonder domain]

 Once you received an email with a temporary password.